observatorycontrolsystem/adaptive_scheduler/README.md

 environment variables are set correctly with the hosts correct for all the services.
 There is a test entrypoint to run the unit tests and a normal entrypoint to run the scheduler.

+### scheduler1.lco.gtn ###
+If you reboot scheduler1,the networking must be started manually: ifconfig eth0 hw ether 00:30:48:f1:70:49  to spoof the MAC

 #### Authors:
 Eric Saunders